About ASDIC

 ASDIC’s mission statement states that it….

 In practical terms, this translates as providing advice, promoting best practice, stimulating communication and conversation, and giving a moderated consensual voice directly from the coalface of the community to the national veterans’ picture at Cobseo or OVA (Office of Veterans Affairs) level.
-What it does not do is regulate the affairs of each individual Drop-In, where leaders are expected to be cognisant of the need for good governance and financial and social probity in all aspects.
-Nonetheless, ASDIC will be glad to offer guidance and experience of best practice when required.
-Centres are asked to agree to a Code of Conduct that outlines these qualities, but they are then expected to police themselves on the understanding that failure may bring their community into disrepute.
-It is thought that this is a far better carrot than any quasi-judicial stick could provide.
+What it does not do is regulate the affairs of each Drop-In, where leaders are expected to be cognisant of the need for good governance and financial and social probity in all aspects.
+Nonetheless, ASDIC will offer guidance and experience in best practices when required.
+Centres are asked to agree to a Code of Conduct that outlines these qualities.
+However, they are then expected to police themselves on the understanding that failure may bring their community into disrepute.

 For ASDIC itself, there is some degree of reputational risk in such a volunteer-led framework, but for an organisation that exists to promote ex-Service comradeship and self-imposed standards, and prides itself on lean management and minimal oversight, this is considered acceptable.
 It is strongly believed that it is this approach that sets ASDIC aside from the more formal framework of ex-Service organisations but is exactly what makes it attractive to the service-leaver or veteran who maintains a huge amount of personal pride and dignity, but who has perhaps lost the self-confidence to deal with perceived authority.